2i2c-org/infrastructure/helm-charts/aws-ce-grafana-backend/mounted-files/README.md

 # About code files

-The code is meant to help serve grafana with JSON with cost related data, initially only from AWS.

-## De-coupled from other k8s services

-This software doesn't rely to other k8s services, so it can deploy and be tested by itself.
+The code is meant to help serve grafana with JSON with cost related data from AWS Cost Explorer API.
+It doesn't doesn't rely to other k8s services, so it can deploy and be tested by itself.

-## Bundling into Dockerfile vs. mounting in Helm chart

-By mounting the code files, development iterations running the code in k8s becomes faster.
+The code files in this folders are mounted instead of built into the image in order to quicken up development iterations running the code in k8s becomes faster.

 ## Development